 The Sadducees were a sect of Judaism that did not believe in resurrection because they followed only the five books of the Torah, the first five books of the Old Testament.
 In these books there is no mention of resurrection or life after death.

 Belief in resurrection in the Jewish tradition did not receive much attention until a relatively late date.
 Before that the Jews believed with most people in ancient times that after death both the wicked and the righteous would have a miserable, shadowy existence in the underworld, the Hebrews called it Sheol.
 The idea of the wicked flourishing and the righteous suffering in this life, as the wisdom literature of Job and Ecclesiastes observed, and the idea of reunification of soul and body and the rebirth of the Jewish nation as found in Ezekiel’s vision (Ezekiel 37), gave impetus to the concept of resurrection.
 The exiles had brought that concept back from their stay in Babylon where they had found it in the Zoroastrian tradition.
 Later Jewish thought also incorporated the Greek idea of immortality.
 In the 2nd century BCE the Book of Wisdom fully developed the belief that the righteous would be vindicated and live forever in God’s presences.
 But the Sadducees were purists and did not believe in resurrection.
 Some would not have considered them Jews in Jesus’ time.
-However, the religious authorities used them to try and set another trap to trip Jesus up, so they could have something to accuse him of and arrest him for.
+However, the religious authorities used them to try and set another trap to trip up Jesus, so they could have something to accuse him of and arrest him for.

 So, the Sadducees challenge Jesus, based on a Levitical marriage law, that should a husband die and he had a brother, the women would marry the brother, so she would be cared for and still have children for the family.
 She was passed on as property.
 The question to Jesus was posed in a ridiculous way, of a woman marrying seven brothers after they die one by one.
 They ask, when she is resurrected, whose wife would she be.
 Jesus seeing through their questioning, responds basically that in the resurrection there is no marriage, those risen are neither given in marriage nor marry.
 The eternal realm is beyond these kinds of boundaries and definitions.
 Now initially this may sound concerning, especially to those who are waiting to be united with their spouse once they die.
 In this statement, Jesus is identifying that the rules and expectations, and systems of this world will no longer apply.
 Marriage in his time, was a patriarchal system of passing on women as property from one man (the father) to another, the husband.
 So, the law that the Sadducees were referring to was to pass on ownership of the women so she was cared for by another man.
 Jesus is saying that in the resurrection, in eternal life, there would be no ownership of anything, indeed there would be no need of it.
 The present systems of oppression and injustice will cease to be.
 Existence will be very different, and we really don’t know what it will be like, but I believe we will know and be united with those we love in a wonderful way and we will be in existence with and connected to God in love.